pwittchen/ydocker/README.md

 When you have problems with Docker on Mac OS X:
 - [Install Docker Toolbox](https://getcarina.com/docs/tutorials/docker-install-mac/) and open Docker Quickstart Terminal with **default** system terminal
+- On Mac OS X in Docker Quickstart Terminal docker commands **should not have sudo keywords** in the befinning.

 Remarks
 -------